Due to forecasted storms, free sand for sandbags is now available at eight City of Phoenix parks.

 - PTD grants section oversees the region’s 5310 (Enhanced Mobility of Seniors and Individuals with Disabilities) program providing grants for and coordination of purchasing vehicles for organizations who provide mobility services for seniors and individuals with disabilities

-- Carry-out collection service option for residents unable to convey their solid waste or recycling container to a designated collection location.
+- Carry-out collection service option for residents who may have difficulty conveying their solid waste or recycling container to a designated collection location.

 - Manages $10M bond-funded program for ADA improvements at City facilities.
 The program allocated $2M per year and is focused on access to City facility entrances